joRic20/Real-Time-Gmail-Inbox-Sentiment-Analysis/README.md

 # Real-Time-Gmail-Inbox-Sentiment-Analysis
-This project calculates sentiments score for snippet of every gmail messages in in the inbox.
+This project calculates sentiments score for snippet of every gmail messages in i the inbox.
 This project can be implemented in any company irrespective of the industry.
-Benefits of such projects includes; Improved Customer Service, Development Quality Products and services, Discovering New Marketing Increasing Sales Revenue, Improved Crisis Management and etc. I am unable to deploy the app on the web since i use my personal email inbox as the dataset.
+Benefits of such projects includes; Improved Customer Service, Development of Quality Products and services, Discovering New Markets Increasing Sales Revenue, Improved Crisis Management and etc. I am unable to deploy the app on the web since i use my personal email inbox as the dataset.
 I used Docker to run the ETL pipelines from start to finish.

 # Database, Libraries, and Visualization Tools: